JACoW-org/docs-ECRIS/docs/InvitedOrals/SSpcodes.md

 ### Assigning contributions to sessions

 So far we have gone through the concept of Tracks, which are the scientific classification of the works.
 One track can then be implemented into one or more sessions.
-Normally, for IPACs, we keep a simple assignment of one Session (Block) per Track/Classification, but this may change whenever the organisers think of a different format.
+Normally, for ECRISs, we keep a simple assignment of one Session (Block) per Track/Classification, but this may change whenever the organisers think of a different format.

 Assigning contributions to sessions can be performed in two different ways, manually or automatically.